Baagsma/PBQA/README.md

     'time': '2024-06-18 01:00'
 }
 ```

+For more examples, see the [examples](examples) directory.

 ## Roadmap
+Future features in no particular order with no particular timeline:

+ - Option to use own Qdrant server
+ - Support for more LLM backends
+ - Parallel query execution

 ## License and Acknowledgements
 This project is licensed under the terms of the MIT License.
 For more details, see the LICENSE file.